pterodactyl/documentation/tutorials/mysql_setup.md

 ## Adding Database to Pterodactyl Panel
 In this guide we assume you have successfully installed the panel using the specified MariaDB as your database and it is on the `0.7.15` version.
 ## Adding DB user
-First of all you will need to add a user to your database.This is simply done by connecting to your database via ssh and running the following.
-And entering your database root password, if you haven't set one just hit enter.
+First of all, you will need to add a user to your database.
+This is simply done by connecting to your database via CLI and running the following commands.
+You may need to enter a password if you specified one when connecting to the database.
+To connect to your database, enter:
 ```bash
 mysql -u root -p
 ```